mahdimzh/ENGO651-Lab/README.md

-# ENGO651 - Lab 5 Assignment
+# ENGO651 - Lab 6 Assignment
 ## Mahdi Mohammadizadeh (30175778)
 ## Hadi Aghazadeh (30181045)

-# Web mapping application to turn any smartphone into an IoT sensor.
+# Web mapping application to draw a polygone and edit it.

 ## Overview
-The objective of lab 5 assignment is to:
+The objective of lab 6 assignment is to:

-- Turn any smartphone into an IoT sensor

-- Build a simple web mapping application
+- Draw a polyline on the map by clicking and dragging.

-- Visualize the location of the smartphone sensor.
+- Click the "Simplify" button to simplify the drawn polyline.

-##MQTT
-MQTT stands for Message Queuing Telemetry Transport which is known as one of the most used protocols in IoT networks.
-MQTT is designed to enable Machine to Machine communication in a publish/subscribe architecture.
-You will no longer need to stack your messages in the queue and wait for a response to send other messages to a server.
-MQTT is a lightweight protocol that can work in low-bandwidth networks as well as networks with various latency levels.
-One of the most popular applications of MQTT is to get the latest changes in devices/sensors' status and visualize them on a web client application.
-In this project, we get the latest location of mobile device by MQTT protocol and visualize it on the map.
+- Click the "Clear" button to remove the drawn polyline from the map and draw a new polyline.

+This project aims to provide an understanding of line simplification in web mapping applications by using Turf.js.
+Users will be able to draw a polyline on the map, and when they click on the "simplify button," a simplified version of the polyline will be displayed in a different color.

 ## Technologies Used